-29. The licence system and fee for keeping an oversea branch register is abolished and replaced by a notification system which requires companies that keep a branch register to notify the Registrar of the address where the branch register is kept and of any change or discontinuation of the register.
+29. The licence system and fee for keeping a branch register outside Hong Kong is abolished and replaced by a notification system which requires companies that keep a branch register to notify the Registrar of the address where the branch register is kept and of any change in the address or discontinuation of the register.